Is it just a ‘so called spa’ or is something totally more?

 Be inspired by the rituals of the spa!
 Why do we use the word ritual, which evokes religion, even a sect – to be brief, notions far removed from our intention?
 Quite simply because spa treatments are organised according to definite protocols, every act leading steadily and smoothly to another.
 Step by step, mind and body thus learn to adapt to a rhythm different from that of the outside world.

-And human beings need rituals.
+And human beings we need rituals.
 In days gone by, life was punctuated by a multitude of small rituals that regulated daily living.
 Nowadays, the only rituals that remain are those concerned with birth, marriage and death.
 Not much to support one through a whole life.
-With the loss of rituals a certain sense of the sacred has also vanished.
+With the loss of these rituals, we lose part of the experience, these are meant to enhance it.
 Modern society expects individuals to find the meaning of life in themselves.

 Yet never has the demand for perfection been so insistent.
 We are expected to fill simultaneously various roles on different levels – professional, social and parental.
 Is it surprising therefore that our existence is regulated by the logic of fragmentation?
 Fragmentation of one’s personality, but also of time.

 Breaking down, what typically goes on at the Spa